esikm/Pillow/docs/handbook/tutorial.rst

 Cutting, pasting, and merging images
 ------------------------------------

-The :py:class:`~PIL.Image.Image` class contains methods allowing you to manipulate regions within an image.
-To extract a sub-rectangle from an image, use the :py:meth:`~PIL.Image.Image.crop` method.
+The :py:class:`~PIL2.Image.Image` class contains methods allowing you to manipulate regions within an image.
+To extract a sub-rectangle from an image, use the :py:meth:`~PIL2.Image.Image.crop` method.

 Copying a subrectangle from an image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^